sourdough-danish-pastries-recipe

 Roll, cut, and shape the second half of your dough in the same manner or freeze it for another time.

 Place Danishes on parchment-lined half sheet pans, no more than 6 to each pan.
-Cover the pastries loosely with plastic wrap and place them in a warm place to proof until they look puffy.
-This could take 30 minutes to an hour.

 If you do want to bake all 16 sourdough Danishes but don’t have enough pans or oven space to bake all of them at once, you can refrigerate shaped pastries wrapped in plastic wrap until you are ready to proof and bake them.